CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/README.md

 A full set of reference screenshots are available - [General](images/taskScheduler/General.png) - [Triggers](images/taskScheduler/Triggers.png) - [Actions](images/taskScheduler/Actions.png) - [Conditions](images/taskScheduler/Conditions.png) - [Settings](images/taskScheduler/Settings.png)

+### Save!

+You can verify the success of this by first disabling the Task and testing your Guide button in Steam.
+It should enter BPM.
+Now exit Steam, reenable the Task you just created a, opening Steam and testing again.
+BPM should be fully disabled.
+If for whatever reason it is not, please either [Raise an Issue](https://github.com/CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/issues), or drop by [Discussions](https://github.com/CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/discussions)

 <!-- What Changes -->